Block gas limit, numbers and time

 Arbitrum block numbers

-Arbitrum blocks have their own block numbers, starting at 0 at the Arbitrum genesis block and updating sequentially.
+Arbitrum blocks have their own block numbers, starting at 0

 A client that queries an Arbitrum node's RPC interface (e.g., transaction receipts) will receive the transaction's Arbitrum block number as the standard block number field.
 The block number of the first non-Arbitrum ancestor chain will also be included in the added l1BlockNumber